Skip to main content

 3 Event Recovery Strategy

 Business interruption events or disaster have different levels of severity or degrees of impact to the Company.
 The strategies, procedures and objectives of this Business Continuity Plan outline a plan of action that deals with the worst case scenario that the Company could face should such an event occur.
 Insert a summary for the specific strategy the Company wishes to employ for managing disaster events.
-The Company recovery strategy is a high-level overview of the recovery process that the Company will enact if a disaster event or interruption occurs.

 This strategy shall include, but is not limited to: